Optimal Capacity Modification for Stable Matchings with Ties: Introduction

 \section{Introduction}

 The Hospitals/Residents (\HR) problem~\cite{GusfieldIrvingBook,RothSotomayor1990Book} is a many-to-one generalization of the classical stable marriage problem~\cite{GS62}.
 As the name suggests, the \HR\ problem models the assignment of junior doctors (residents) to hospitals where agents in both sets are allowed to rank acceptable agents from the other set in a preference order.
-The problem is extensively investigated since it has applications in a number of centralized matching schemes in many countries, including the National Resident Matching Program in the USA ({\sf NRMP}), the Canadian Resident Matching Service ({\sf CaRMS}), and the Scottish Foundation Allocation Scheme ({\sf SFAS}), to name a few.
-In addition, the \HR\ problem models several real-world applications like assigning children to schools~\cite{abdulkadirouglu2005new} and students to undergraduate programs~\cite{BaswanaCCKP19} where agents need to be matched to programs, and both sets express preferences over each other.
+The problem has been extensively investigated, as it has applications in a number of centralized matching schemes in many countries, including the National Resident Matching Program in the USA ({\sf NRMP}), the Canadian Resident Matching Service ({\sf CaRMS}), and the Scottish Foundation Allocation Scheme ({\sf SFAS}), to name a few.
+In addition, the \HR\ problem models several real-world applications, such as assigning children to schools~\cite{abdulkadirouglu2005new} and students to undergraduate programs~\cite{BaswanaCCKP19}, where agents need to be matched to programs, and both sets express preferences over each other.

 We consider a generalization of the \HR\ problem where {\em ties} are allowed in the preference lists.
 That is, agents can be indifferent between multiple agents from the other set.
 This problem is known as the Hospitals/Residents problem with ties (\HRT).
 Ties in preference lists play an important role in real-world matching applications.
-For instance, hospitals with a large number of applicants often find it difficult to generate strict preference lists.
-Many of these hospitals, within the framework of a centralized matching scheme, have expressed the desire to include ties in their preference lists~\cite{swat/IrvingMS00}.
-In the case of college admissions, it is natural for colleges to have all the students with equal scores in a single tie in their preference lists.
+For instance, hospitals with many applicants often find it difficult to generate strict preference lists and, within the framework of a centralized matching scheme, have expressed a desire to include ties in their preference lists~\cite{swat/IrvingMS00}.
+In the context of college admissions, it is natural for colleges to place all students with equal scores in a single tie in their preference lists.